inboundnow/retired-landing-pages/readme.txt

 == Changelog ==

+= 1.3.5 =

+* Added: New Shortcodes!
+Fancy List and Column shortcodes
+* Added: Added email confirmation support to Inbound Forms tool
+* Added: Added New Welcome Page with Tutorial Video on Getting Started
+* Added: New Debug Tab for faster support requests/debugging
+* Fixed: CSS conflicts with button classes

 =  1.3.1 =

 * Added: Added InboundNow form creation and management system (beta)
 * Added: Support for InboundNow cross plugin extensions
 * Added: 'Sticky Variations' to global settings.
 * Added: Easier way for extension developers to license their extensions.
 * Added: 'header' setting component to global settings.
 * Fixed: Security issues
 * Improvement: Improved data management for global settings, metaboxes, and extensions.

 =  1.2.3 =

 * Fixed: Security issue with vulnerability to sql injection.

 =  1.2.1 =

 * Fixed: Issues with shortcodes rendering in wp-admin for variations.

 =  1.1.9 =

 * Fixed: Issues with navigation menu items breaking on landing pages with the default template selected.

 =  1.1.8 =

 * Fixed: Issue with post_content not saving for variations.
 * Added: [lp_conversion_area] Shortcode.
 It renders form conversion area anywhere on landing page
 * Fixed: Restored the ability to delete custom templates from 'Templates' section.

 =  1.1.7 =

 * Fixed: Issue with extension license keys not validating
 * Fixed: Issue with shortcodes not firing on select core templates
 * Improvement: Converted global settings data array to new easier to read format for development, added in legacy support.

 =  1.1.0.1 =

 * Fixed: Variation saves for custom css and custom js.
 * Fixed: jQuery error related to wysiwyg content formatting.

 = 1.0.9.9 =
 * Improved extension metabox loading for quicker load times and optimized meta data storage.
 * Phased out more 'old method' split testing components.
 * Improved .htaccess parsing.
 * Addressed issue with line breaks being removed from WYSIWYG editors.

 = 1.0.9.4 =